evanameyer1/Choose-Your-Own-Adventure-Game/README.md

 ##### For MacOS

-1. Download our game and it’s required packages at this link: [link](https://drive.google.com/drive/folders/12HL2gLqy2v0IkFKQ0jYISr8pCtoThxU9?usp=sharing)
+1. Download our game and it’s required packages at this [link](https://drive.google.com/drive/folders/12HL2gLqy2v0IkFKQ0jYISr8pCtoThxU9?usp=sharing)
 2. Right click on the folder that contains your download game and click Services > New Terminal at Folder.
 3. Create a virtual enviornment:
     * _Open the Terminal app and enter the following commands:_